Tuesday, October 17, 2023

 that the police had to mill out his hand together with the road surface.

-Red Baron was following.
-I tried to deepen the discussion on placing city trees, which impressed me during the recent excursion.
-The answer was that the choice of the future siting of trees had become a lengthy procedure, taking all the multiple parameters without considering AI yet.
+The answer was that the choice of the future siting of trees has become a lengthy procedure, considering all the multiple parameters without yet incorporating AI.

 *This German idiom simply means that you are too late.